 As mentioned above in the President’s Report, Contagion, COV&R’s annual academic journal, will now be published electronically.
 The next issue, volume 26, is scheduled to be published in May.
 Members will receive information by email when it is published about how to access it.
 Back issues are currently available on JSTOR and Project Muse, both of which many libraries subscribe to.

 The Bibliographies of the Literature on the Mimetic Theory that have been published in the Bulletin over the years are in the process of being incorporated into a new, searchable, online bibliography hosted by the University of Tübingen.
 Meanwhile, volumes 1-39 are available here, and volumes 40-45 are available on the COV&R website.
 Expect a new volume in our May issue.
 Thanks to Dietmar Regensburger for his work on the bibliography.

 Theo-political Challenges in an Age of Migration”

 Complete information, including the call for papers and details about travel and accommodations, are now available on the conference website.
-Proposals for papers, panels, sessions, and seminars should be sent to email@example.com by March 31st, 2019.
-All proposals received on time will be vetted and a decision returned by April 8.
+Proposals for papers, panels, sessions, and seminars should be sent to firstname.lastname@example.org by April 30.